Emulator Issues #7576

 -The post-processing effect can be enabled without issue afterward; this is just a very odd thing that is just inconvenient to work around.

-#3 Updated by crozhon almost 6 years ago
+#3 Updated by crozhon over 6 years ago

 I get the same bug compiling the latest source (4.0-2636).